An applied research project on cohousing and collective ownership models for reclaiming affordable habitat quality in Athens

 Tools & Methods

-Housing as a Right, Collective Ownership, Not for Profit, Self-organization, Equality, (Social) Diversity, Conviviality, (Cohesion), Democratic decision-making, (Sharing), Knowledge Building, Glocal Networking, Ecological vision, Urban Commons Infrastructure, Re-localisation of Economy, Neighborhood / Community
+Housing as a Right, Collective Ownership, Decommodification of housing, Self-organization, Equality, Social diversity, Conviviality, Democratic Decision-Making, Sharing, Knowledge Building, Glocal Networking, Ecological Vision, Urban Commons Infrastructure, Re-localisation of Economy, Inclusive Neighbourhood